 Determine whether you should enhance your physical office to encourage employees to come back to work on-site.
 For example:

-• Re-evaluate whether you want to stick with assigned cubicles or offer a mix of shared spaces to accommodate different working styles and purposes, such as open collaboration areas, private meeting rooms and outdoor spaces.
+- Re-evaluate whether you want to stick with assigned cubicles or offer a mix of shared spaces to accommodate different working styles and purposes, such as open collaboration areas, private meeting rooms and outdoor spaces.
 If you implement a hybrid schedule, this is especially important as you revisit the role of the office and define the purpose of coming on-site.

 Maybe your workplace culture could benefit from a review as well.
 For example:

-• Strive for an environment that uplifts and inspires.
+- Strive for an environment that uplifts and inspires.

-• Make trust and autonomy central to your culture – you don’t want employees to feel as though the return to the office is to enable more micromanagement.
+- Make trust and autonomy central to your culture – you don’t want employees to feel as though the return to the office is to enable more micromanagement.

-• Consider how to better support employees who are parents and/or caregivers.
+- Consider how to better support employees who are parents and/or caregivers.

 Summing it all up

-Whether your return to work is a hybrid two-days-a-week schedule or full shift to on-site work, survey your workforce and find out how they feel.
+Although many employers are ready for RTO mandates, many employees aren’t.
+The way forward seems to center on hybrid work, a combination of remote and on-site work, as well as the enablement of more worker flexibility and autonomy.
+Whether your return to work is a hybrid three-days-a-week schedule or full shift to on-site work, survey your workforce and find out how they feel.
 Based on these results, come up with a plan, communicate it and make accommodations when necessary.

 Listening to your employees and factoring their needs into major workplace decisions is crucial for increasing their morale and engagement.
 For more strategies on improving employees’ attitude toward, and connection with, the workplace, download our free magazine: The Insperity guide to employee engagement.